Decorated marked surfaces: spherical twists versus braid twists: Further studies

 \subsection{Intersection formulae}

-Interpreting the intersection formulae between open/open arcs as dimension of $\Hom$ (or $\Ext$)'s plays a crucial role in many proofs (e.g. the faithfulness of spherical twist group action of type A in \cite{KS} and the connectedness of cluster exchange graph in \cite{QZ}).
+Interpreting the intersection formulae between open (resp. closed) arcs as dimension of $\Hom$ (resp. $\Ext$) play a crucial role in many proofs (e.g. in \cite{KS} and in \cite{QZ}).
 We have the following conjecture.

 \begin{conjecture} Let $\alpha,\beta\in\cA(\surfo)$.
 We have

 \end{conjecture}

 Moreover, we have another conjectured formula. \begin{conjecture} Denote by $\oAp(\surfo)$ the set of open arcs that appear in triangulations in $\EGp(\surfo)$.
 Then there is a map $\rho\colon\oAp(\surfo)\to\per\Gamma_0$, such that any $\eta\in\cA(\surfo)$,